aai-institute/practical-ai-act/docs/showcase/system-overview.md

 ## Model Training Pipeline (Dagster)

-   To express our model training strategy, we use the machine learning workflow or pipeline approach.
-This includes expressing the different steps (data sourcing, preprocessing, model training, ...) as tasks in a directed acyclic graph (DAG).
+   We use a machine learning pipeline approach to orchestrate the different steps (data sourcing, preprocessing, model training, ...) as tasks in a workflow.
-   In addition to this graph view, we get some more benefits from workflow orchestration, among them better observability (logging), scheduled jobs, caching steps and outputs, and a dashboard for powerful visualizations of pipeline runs.
+   In addition to a graph view, we get some more benefits from workflow orchestration, among them better observability (logging), scheduled jobs, caching steps and outputs, and a dashboard for powerful visualizations of pipeline runs.
-   We each assume the data processing, model training, and serving/deployment to be independent workloads, leading to one pipeline for each of them.
+   We each assume the data processing, model training, and serving/deployment to be independent parts of the machine learning lifecycle, and model each of them as one pipeline.

    The data processing pipeline handles the following steps:

-   - Data filtering
+   - Data preprocessing and cleaning
    - Feature engineering

    The model training pipeline contains the following steps: